Kossa Bokchan

 Kossa Bokchan (Косара Бокшан, January 1, 1925 in Berlin – November 21, 2009 in Belgrade) was a Serbian painter who lived in Paris.
-She married Petar OmAiikus (Pierre Omcikous).
+She married Petar Omčikus (Pierre Omcikous).

 Education

 In 1928, when Bokchan was three, her parents moved to Belgrade.
 During World War II, as a teen, she studied painting with Mladen Josić and in 1944, at the studio of Zora Petrović.
 Afterwards, Bokchan enrolled at the Academy of Fine Arts in Belgrade, in the class of Ivan Tabaković.
-Others in the class included, Petar Omčikus (Bokchan's future husband), Mića Popović, Bata Mihailović, Vera Božičković, Ljubinka Jovanović and Mileta Andrejević.
+Others in the class included Petar Omčikus (Bokchan's future husband), Mića Popović, Bata Mihailović, Vera Božičković, Ljubinka Jovanović and Mileta Andrejević.

 Career

 In 1947, Bokchan joined a post-war Yugoslav art commune, Zadarska grupa (Zadar's group).
 Bokchan first exhibited her work in 1950.
 Her first solo exhibition was 1952.
 Bokchan then moved to Paris with Petar Omčikus.
 She made Paris her home and had her first exhibition there in 1954.
 From 1960, she made regular summer trips to Vela Luka on Korčula.
 Bokchan has exhibited in Lille, Paris, Strasbourg, Rome, Nancy, Novi Sad, Niš, Zagreb, Skopje and Titograd.
 The Museum of Contemporary Art in Belgrade held a Bokchan retrospective in 2001.
 From 5 March 2010 to 27 April 2010, the Serbian cultural centre in the Latin quarter of Paris held a Bokchan retrospective.
 Bokchan was also published as an illustrator.